-Thanks for recent generous gift to Stop Moms from Dying in childbirth project.
+Thanks for your recent generous gift to Give Fruit and a Greener Environment project.

-We will be sending a new field update after three months, so that you get to know what the impact your contribution is making in the lives of new babies and their Moms.
+In the next quarter a new field progress report will be posted so you get to know what impact your contribution is making changes in the field.